How to Compare Warranties on Standing Desks

-Commodity producers tend to focus on #1, while quality producers tend to focus on #2 and #3 in order to be as competitive as possible.
+Commodity producers tend to focus on No. 1, while quality producers tend to focus on No. 2 and No. 3 in order to be as competitive as possible.

 The difference between the end-sellers and their OEM suppliers

-It’s important to understand that 99% of the time, the companies that make the all-important base frames for standing desks are not the ones selling them to you.
-There is another company in between that sources the base, sources tops, creates the end product (component selection, testing, documentation, packaging, warehousing and fulfillment, submitting the complete desk “system” to ANSI/BIFMA for certification, etc.), and does all the branding, pricing, advertising, sales and customer service for it.
-Even Steelcase sources their electric desk bases from a vendor, they do not manufacture their own.
+It’s important to understand that 99 percent of the time, the companies that make the all-important base frames for standing desks are not the ones selling them to you.
+There is another company in between that sources the base, sources tops, creates the end product (component selection, testing, documentation, packaging, warehousing and fulfillment, submitting the complete desk “system” to ANSI/BIFMA for certification, etc.), and does all the branding, pricing, advertising, sales and customer service.
+Even Steelcase sources their electric desk bases from a vendor as they do not manufacture.